 The application process is now closed for 2013 TMS Fellowship.

 TMS’s Fellowship is at the core of our program in Hyderabad, India.
 We recruit dynamic individuals from top four-year institutions with strong backgrounds in creative technology and leadership skills.
 Our Fellows desire to be educators and demonstrate a strong interest in bridging the digital and educational divide on a global level.
 Fellows work as digital storytelling instructors at low income schools in the urban metropolis of Hyderabad.
-Additionally, Fellows structure and run workshops with local community organizations based in Southern India.
+Additionally, Fellows structure and run workshops with local community organizations based in India.

 The TMS Fellowship is both an exercise in independence and collaboration, as Fellows plan and deliver many of their lessons together.
 Depending on the number of Fellows and schools, the experience will involve both group and individual teaching.
 While adhering to structured goals and having the frame of TMS signature curriculum to work from, Fellows have freedom both individually and as a collaborative team to design their own lesson plans.